Guppy aquariums require various additional equipment to recreate the natural habitat of these fish as closely as possible.

 It has a 4 watts voltage and it includes air tube and adjustable Eheim air stones.
 The sound is about 48 db.
 The pump has two outlets, both of which can be separately controlled via the dials on the side.

 Eheim a German-made air pump that comes with a 3-year warranty.
 It’s suitable for larger, 100+ gallon aquariums too, although the product is rated for up to 120-gallon aquariums.

 Compared to the pricing of the other pumps, this pump costs more, however, it can be operated out of the box.

-It’s still on pricier end of the spectrum, which may discourage beginners from getting this air pump, especially that it’s better suited for large aquariums.
+It’s still on the pricier end of the spectrum, which may discourage beginners from getting this air pump, especially since it’s better suited for large aquariums.

 Which One to Get?